Marcin3232/SalesmanProblem_GA/README.md

 - no change in improvement between previous generations.
 - the disappearance of population diversity in subsequent iterations of the algorithm.

+### The traveling salesman problem
+It is an optimization problem that consists in finding the shortest path between certain points.
+An example would be a merchant who must visit each city at least once and return to the starting point. the main goal is to visit these cities in the shortest possible time.
+The difficulty of the traveling salesman problem is that with a very large amount of data, e.g. cities.
+The analysis of this data grows tremendously, and so does the computing power.

 # Setup